 Here are the requirements for this project:

 Create an exhibit that shows the public what you learned in the beekeeping project this year.
 Posters are to be displayed horizontally, sized 22” x 28”, mounted on a firm backing (foam core board or other), and covered in clear plastic or other transparent material.
 Choose one of the following topics listed below, appropriate for your grade in school, and use that topic for your exhibit title, so the judges know which activity you completed.
 You can also use a creative subtitle if you wish.
+4-H member must fill out a record sheet to be turned in with the green/white record book.

 All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member’s exhibit.
 This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the manner in which references are listed.

-Notes: There are no age specifications for beekeeping exhibits.
+There are no age specifications for beekeeping exhibits.
 It goes by division.

 - No bee hives